-Net cash provided by financing activities during the year ended December 31, 2021 was \$7.9 million compared to \$65.1 million for the year ended December 31, 2020.
-Cash flows provided by financing activities during the year ended December 31, 2021 included \$166.6 million of proceeds from long-term borrowings as a result of our issuance of senior notes in May 2021 offset by principal payments on long-term debt and prepayment penalty on long-term borrowings of \$158.5 million.
+Net cash provided by financing activities during the year ended December 31, 2022 was \$50.4 million compared to \$7.9 million for the year ended December 31, 2021.
+The increase in cash provided by financing activities was due to net proceeds from long-term borrowings of \$47.9 and proceeds from issuance of preferred shares of \$15.0 million for the year ended December 31, 2022.
+This was partially offset by \$12.3 million of principal payments on long-term debt.
+For the twelve months ended December 31, 2021 \$166.6 million of proceeds from long-term borrowings were received as a result of our issuance of senior notes in May 2021.
+This was mostly offset by principal payments on long-term debt and prepayment penalty on long-term borrowings of \$158.5 million.